ehehlert/textract-simple/README.md

+Simple application which calls Amazon Textract's document detection API on an image and saves the response as JSON, as well as a copy of the image with the bounding boxes drawn onto it.

 To run this application, you need Python and AWS CLI credentials set up.
 Follow these steps to create a virtual environment and install the necessary packages: